ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-unbalanced-groups/index.md

 ## Balanced Groups

-When not using unbalanced groups, the grid will, by default, create a (blanks) group and populate it with any rows without a valid group value.
+When not using unbalanced groups, the grid will, by default, create a (Blanks) group and populate it with any rows without a valid group value.
 The following example demonstrates this default behaviour:

 <grid-example title='Balanced Groups' name='balanced-groups' type='mixed' options='{ "enterprise": true, "exampleHeight": 570, "modules": ["clientside", "rowgrouping"] }'></grid-example>